What can we learn from high reliability organizations? Five evidence-based practices for managers and professionals

 Fortunately, as managers we usually face less severe issues such as budget overruns, time delays and quality issues.
 However, there is a fine line between projects spinning out of control and a full blown crisis.
 When it comes to work accidents HROs and other organizations share the same objective: zero accidents.
 What can we learn from HROs to detect issues early enough or avoid them at all?

 The famous motto “one for all, all for one” from Alexandre Duman’s novel “The Three Musketeers” points out the key characteristic of pro-social individuals.
 In a process called mindful organizing (Weick and Sutcliffe 2006) prosocial individual contribute to high reliability by recognizing and raising issues early and holistically.
-Instead of putting individual interests highest on the agenda, prosocial individual tend to keep an eye on developments that are relevant for their teams and the entire organization.
+Instead of putting individual interests highest on the agenda, pro-social individual tend to keep an eye on developments that are relevant for their teams and the entire organization.
 They are other-oriented (Vogus et al. 2014) and see it as part of their responsibility to contribute to the positive development of the organization.

 Do you remember a situation where you simultaneously experienced happiness and sadness or hope and fear?
 This state of mind is called emotional ambivalence and increases the quality of decision making (Rees et al. 2013).
 It makes us look at the world from different perspectives and engage in deep information processing.
 Emotional ambivalent individuals avoid the comfort zone trap.
 They don’t get caught into too optimistic and pessimistic situational judgements but engage in a more balanced decision making process (Vogus et al. 2014).
 Emotional ambivalence is another contributor to mindful organizing which is a key characteristic of HROs.

-3. Establish a psychological safe environment
+Establish a psychologically safe environment and nurture communication.

-Do your employees speak-up when they think the recognized something noteworthy?
+Do your employees speak-up when they think they recognize something noteworthy?
 Do your team members share their knowledge with each other?
 When you can truly answer these questions with “yes” you most properly managed to establish a work environment that is characterized by psychological safety.
 When people feel safe in their work environment they take interpersonal risks by speaking up and sharing their knowledge with others (Edmondson and Lei 2014).
 Thus, establishing a psychological safe work environment is priority one when you want your organization to address risks and opportunities as early as possible.

-4. Develop a balanced organizational culture
+Develop a balanced organizational culture by increasing diversity.

 There is plenty of research supporting the claim that companies with a masculine dominated organizational culture tend to prioritize a risk-taking and firefighting mentality over issue avoidance (Ely and Meyerson 2010).
 When you as a leaders represent this “Great men are forged in fire” mentality, you are going to reinforce this type of behaviour by incentivising it (Collinson and Hearn 1996).
 And yes, masculine dominated organizational cultures are usually traditional male occupations which tend to encompass physical risks (Ely and Meyerson 2010).
 You can implement measures to increase diversity and conduct training sessions that address the risks of a masculine dominated organizational culture.